eth-educators/eth-docker/SETUP.md

 - 9000 tcp/udp - Lighthouse beacon node.
 Open to Internet.
 - 13000/tcp - Prysm beacon node.
 Open to Internet.
 - 12000/udp - Prysm beacon node.
 Open to Internet.
 - 9000 tcp/udp - Teku beacon node.
 Open to Internet.
-Note this is the same as Lighthouse.
+Note this is the same default port as Lighthouse.
 - 9000 tcp/udp - Nimbus beacon node.
 Open to Internet.
-Note this is the same as Lighthouse.
+Note this is the same default port as Lighthouse.
 - 3000/tcp - Grafana. **Not** open to Internet, allow locally only.
 It is insecure http.
 - 22/tcp - SSH.
 Only open to Internet if this is a remote server (VPS).
 If open to Internet, configure SSH key authentication.